The Master of Education in secondary education can help you, the experienced teacher, broaden your expertise and prepare for future leadership roles.

 In this program you will learn from supportive faculty members recognized for their contributions to the field as teachers, scholars and advisers.
 The M.Ed. in secondary education prepares you to:

-You can view admission and degree requirements in the Graduate Catalog.
+You can view admission and degree requirements and course descriptions in the Graduate Catalog.
 Beyond the six required core courses, the program includes five elective courses.
 Students can focus their elective coursework in important areas such as: subject-matter knowledge, international education, middle school education, working with English language learners, working with students with special needs, and school leadership.
 Elective courses in leadership can lead to Administrator I certification for public school leaders in Maryland.

 Those seeking to enter the teaching profession should pursue the Master of Arts in Teaching (M.A.T.) degree.
 The M.A.T. program is designed for those who want to earn their first teaching certificate and become a new teacher.
 Learn more about the M.A.T. program.